Google Photos upgraded with new sharing features, photo books, and Google Lens

 With the update, Google Photos will be able to identify your best photos and offer them up as physical, printed photo books.
 It may also suggest you buy a book when it detects an event has taken place – like you’ve just returned from a family vacation, for example.

-Google will offer both softcover or hardcover books, and Google Photos will pick 40 photos it thinks are the best.
+Google will offer both 7-inch softcover or 9-inch hardcover books, and Google Photos will pick 40 photos it thinks are the best.
 The softcover books will cost $9.99, while hardcover will cost $19.99.
-The books will be 20 pages long by default, and additional pages will cost more.
+The books will be 20 pages long by default.

+Additional pages will cost more – $0.35 for each added page on softcover books, and $0.65 on hardcover books.

 Photo books will be available on the desktop starting now, and will arrive on iOS and Android next week.